-Connexis monitors the assessor's engagement and moderation results.
-Assessors are deemed non-compliant if they do not participate in moderation or repeatedly have poor moderation outcomes,
+Connexis monitors the assessor's compliance with requirements, including assessment reporting, attendance at Assessor Forums, and moderation results.
+Assessors are deemed non-compliant if they do not report results annually, participate in forums or moderation, or repeatedly have poor moderation outcomes.

 Where there is evidence of non-compliance with the moderation requirements, Connexis will seek remedial action.
-The initial approach will be informal contact between the Quality Assurance Advisor and the assessor.
+The initial approach will include one or more of the following actions: